liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-group-policy.md

 Enabling this policy sets the following registry key value to 1:

 `[HKCU\SOFTWARE\Policies\Microsoft\OneDrive]"DisablePersonalSync"=dword:00000001`

+> [!NOTE]
+> Mac operating system (MacOS) clients should either sign out and restart OneDrive or restart the client machine to apply this setting.

 ### Receive OneDrive sync app updates on the Deferred ring